-Recalling that a finite-length signal can be made periodic by extension, we note that, in order for a signal to be consistently represented by a finite number of samples and be simultaneously band limited, we must assume the signal to be periodic.
-In effect, finite sampling and reconstruction implicitly require that we treat the signal as both periodic and band limited in order to consistently interpret sampling and reconstruction.
-We note that a bounded continuous band-limited periodic signal can be always exactly represented by a discrete-time signal [1], [10].
-With these preliminaries, we observe that the sampling of a band-limited continuous signal can be viewed as equivalent to subsampling a discrete-time signal corresponding to the original signal.
-To explore this for a 1-D signal, denote the signal of interest by f(t).
-Suppose there are R samples of f(t) available at the arbitrary sample points $t = t_j$ for $j = \{1 \dots R\}$ .
-Realworld considerations suggest that the spacings of the sample points have a rational relationship.
-Thus, $t_j$ can be written as where $n_j$ is an integer, $T_0$ is a real constant, and T is some interval for which (2) holds for all j.
-In general, there are an infinite number of possible T values.
-We prefer to choose the largest T subject to 1/T > 2B, where B is the highest frequency present in the band-limited f(t).
+Recalling that a finite-length signal can be made periodic by extension, we note that in order for a signal to be consistently represented by a finite number of samples and be simultaneously band-limited, we must assume the signal to be periodic.
+In effect, finite sampling and reconstruction implicitly requires that we treat the signal as both periodic and band-limited in order to consistently interpret sampling and reconstruction.
+We note that a bounded, continuous, band-limited, periodic signal can always be exactly represented by a discrete-time signal [1, 10].

+With these preliminaries, we observe that the sampling of a band-limited, continuous signal can be viewed as equivalent to subsampling a discrete-time signal corresponding to the original signal.
+To explore this for a one-dimensional signal, denote the signal of interest by f(t).
+Suppose there are R samples of f(t) available at the arbitrary sample points $t = t_j$ for $j = \{1...R\}$.
+Real-world considerations suggest that the spacings of the sample points have a rational relationship.
+Thus, t_j can be written as where n_j is an integer, T_0 is a real constant, and T is some interval for which Eq.
+2 holds for all j.
+In general, there are an infinite number of possible T values.5 We prefer to choose the largest T subject to 1/T > 2B, where B is the highest frequency present in the band-limited f(t).
 This T is hereafter referred to as the high-rate sample interval (HSI).